Kunal-Sobti/Gaming-Library/README.md

 1. download the "out" folder
 2. open terminal, locate out folder and go to out folder using cd command
 3. run the following command: java mainmenu.Menu
-4. Play the game you like :)
+4. Play the games you like :)

 ## Games Available:
 1. Flappy Bird
 2. Ping Pong
+3. Pac-Man
-3. More games coming soon..
+4. More games coming soon..